 3. Setup Chromebit signage

 As aforementioned, we do not recommend purchasing this device for digital signage.
 However if you already have one, no problem!
+You could use ScreenCloud’s Web Player to display digital signage from your Chromebit-powered screen.
 Check out our full guide to using the Chromebit for digital signage.

 4. View photos

 The Chromebit gives you access to Google photos, so providing this is where you have your images saved, you can easily pull them up onto the big screen.